 8. Boondi Ke Ladoo

 These boondi are similar to the ladoos mentioned above with one exception: they are deep-fried.
 Small drops of a batter are dropped into hot oil then soaked in a simple syrup and formed into balls.

 9. Agra Ka Petha

-Intensely sweet and dense, kulfi is to Indians what gelato is for Italians.
-Since it is not churned, kulfi freezes as a solid mass so it is best to let it sit for a minute before being devoured.
+Intensely sweet and dense, kulfi is to Indians what gelato is to Italians.
+Since it is not churned, kulfi freezes as a solid mass so it is best to let it sit for a minute before eating.